Luke-zhang-04/processing-vscode/README.md

 This is a fork of a Visual Studio Code extension created by Tobiah Zarlez to add Processing language support, with added documentation on hover, diagnostics, and more.

+Note: You should probably uninstall the old extension as the syntax highlighting will conflict

 ## What this extension isn't

 This extension does not allow you to debug Java or Processing projects.
 It also doesn't include any sort of intellisense.